Skip to content

 Yes, and in many cases it's more important for small practices than large ones.
 A solo dentist with one front desk coordinator has zero redundancy.
 When that coordinator is busy, calls go unanswered.
 When they're out sick, everything stops.
 Automation provides a floor: the AI answers calls, sends reminders, and runs recall outreach whether your team is at full strength or not.
 Start with one tool, not five.
 A single AI phone answering system plus automated reminders can cost under $400 per month and cover the two biggest revenue leaks in most small practices.

-From AI phone answering to marketing automation, see how practices are consolidating their tech stack.
+From AI phone answering to marketing automation, see how practices consolidate their tech stack into one platform.

 Book a Free Demo →